 The following is intended as a long-term, self-guided curriculum for people wanting to study Epicurean philosophy on their own and at their own pace.
-For additional support and resources, we advise students to join the Epicurean Friends forum and to raise questions about any of the reading material covered.
+For additional support and resources, we advise students to join the Garden of Epicurus FB group and to raise questions about any of the reading material covered.

 Canon: the Standard of Truth